CI Integration

 At a high level, integrating Aptible with your CI platform boils down to the following steps:

-- Trigger a deploy to Aptible whenever your CI completes.
-How you'll do this depends on how you're deploying to Aptible:
+• Trigger a deploy to Aptible whenever your CI process completes.
+How you do this depends on how you're deploying to Aptible:

 Creating a Robot User

-- Create a "Robots" Role in your Aptible Organization, and grant it "Read" and "Manage" Permissions on the Environment you'd like to automate deployment to.
+1. Create a "Robots" role in your Aptible organization, and grant it "Read" and "Manage" permissions for the environment you'd like to automate deployment to.

-- Invite a new user to this Robots role.
-It needs to have a real email address.
-Most customers use something like
+2. Invite a new user to this Robots role.
+This user needs to have an actual email address.
+You can use something like deploy@yourdomain.com.

-If you're going to use this user to deploy an App using Dockerfile Deploy, you're also going to need a SSH keypair for the deploy user to let them connect to your App's Git Remote:
+Suppose you use this user to deploy an app using Dockerfile Deploy.
+In that case, you're also going to need an SSH keypair for the robot user to let them connect to your app's Git Remote:

 Triggering a Deploy